jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-6a.md

 He received French or Spanish garrisons in his ports for this purpose.

 The king of Portugal's brother-in-law is the king of Spain.

 If he had submitted to the ignominious terms proposed by his brother-in-law, Britain would have been freed from a greater inconveniency than the loss of the Portugal trade.

 Britain would be burdened with supporting Portugal, a very weak ally.

 Portugal was so defenceless.

 England's whole power would not be able to defend it in a future campaign.

 The loss of the Portugal trade would have created a considerable embarrassment to the merchants engaged in it.

 They might not have found any other advantageous employment for their capitals after a year or two.

 This would probably be all the inconvenience England could have suffered from this commercial policy.

 {{< s v="15" >}} The great annual importation of gold and silver is for foreign trade and not for plate nor coin.

 A round-about foreign trade of consumption can be carried on more advantageously by gold and silver than any other goods.

 Gold and silver are the universal instruments of commerce.

-    They are more readily received than any other goods because= they have small bulk and great value it costs less to transport them than almost any other merchandise they lose less of their value by being so transported there is no other commodity so convenient for foreign trade as gold and silver The principal advantage of the Portugal trade is in facilitating the round-about foreign trades of consumption done in Great Britain.
+They are more readily received than any other goods because:
+- they have small bulk and great value
+- it costs less to transport them than almost any other merchandise
+- they lose less of their value by being so transported
+- there is no other commodity so convenient for foreign trade as gold and silver

+The principal advantage of the Portugal trade is in facilitating the round-about foreign trades of consumption done in Great Britain.
 It is not its capital advantage, though it is a considerable one.

 {{< s v="16" >}} Any addition to kingdom's plate or coin only requires a very small annual importation of gold and silver.